hds-lab/d3tutorial/public/tutorials/intro.md

 ###Changing attributes

 One of the key things we'll be doing with D3 is setting and changing the attributes of these elements.
-For example, when creating a circle element, we need to set the position attributes (`cx` and `cy`)  as well as the radious (`r`).
+For example, when creating a circle element, we need to set the position attributes (`cx` and `cy`)  as well as the radius (`r`).
 When making things interactive, you might simply want to change a value or add a new one.
 For example, if you want to set the color of the middle circle from the previous example, you would do:

 ```javascript
 d3.select("#middle-circle").style("fill", "red")